GHGHGHKO/migration-v3-with-graal/README.md

 # migration-v3-with-graal
-Just migrating from Spring Boot 2 to 3 with GraalVM
+Migrating from Spring Boot(batch) 2 to 3 with GraalVM